frankbe/ttime/README.md

 # ttime - Time tracking with simple text files

-You record our work time with your favourite editor in a simple text file (see example_times.txt).
+Record your work time with a text editor in a simple text file (see example_times.txt).
-The tool is only used to analyse the time data.
+The tool ttime is only for reporting.

 ## setup